Trump's lawyers find themselves in unfamiliar roles: Defendants and witnesses

 From Rudy Giuliani to John Eastman, attorneys who pushed Trump's bogus claims of election fraud were indicted on Monday.

-As Monday’s made clear, lawyers who become entangled with Donald Trump and his bogus claims that election fraud cost him the 2020 election can often find themselves under legal scrutiny.
+As Monday’s criminal indictments in Georgia made clear, lawyers who become entangled with Donald Trump and his bogus claims that election fraud cost him the 2020 election can often find themselves under legal scrutiny.

-Among the attorneys charged in the 41-count indictment are: Rudy Giuliani, Jenna Ellis, John Eastman, Sidney Powell, Ray Smith, Kenneth Cheseboro and Rober Cheeley.
-All of them are accused of having violated Georgia’s RICO Act for their part in the larger crime of overturning the fairly decided election results. .
+Among the attorneys charged in the 41-count indictment are: Rudy Giuliani, Jenna Ellis, John Eastman, Sidney Powell, Ray Smith, Kenneth Chesebro and Robert Cheeley.
+All of them are accused of having violated Georgia’s RICO Act for their part in the larger crime of overturning the fairly decided election results.
+Read the full indictment here.

 Of course, the potential legal jeopardy faced by lawyers who either represent or advise Trump is nothing new.
-Former Trump lawyer Michael Cohen was sentenced to 3 years in prison after pleading guilty to criminal tax evasion, campaign finance violations and other crimes committed while working for Trump.
-He is a brought against Trump by Manhattan District Attorney Alvin Bragg.
+Former Trump lawyer Michael Cohen was sentenced to three years in prison after pleading guilty to criminal tax evasion, campaign finance violations and other crimes committed while working for Trump.
+He is a key witness in the New York hush money case brought against Trump by Manhattan District Attorney Alvin Bragg.

 In April, Trump attorney Boris Epshteyn testified before the grand jury that voted to indict Trump in the Jan.
 6, 2021, election interference case.
-Trump is the sole defendant named so far in that matter, but as alleged co-conspirators in the plot.
+Trump is the sole defendant named so far in that matter, but lawyers who worked for Trump to overturn the election were also referenced as alleged co-conspirators in the plot.
 They could still face charges.

 According to former Trump lawyer Timothy Parlatore, who resigned in May as a member of the former president’s legal team defending him in the classified documents and Jan.
 6 cases, Epshteyn was a particularly difficult person to work with.
 Like Epshteyn, however, Parlatore was himself called to testify before a federal grand jury, though that case was about Trump’s alleged mishandling of classified documents.

 Parlatore wasn’t the first Trump lawyer to abandon ship.
 Attorneys James Trusty and John Rowley were put in charge of the documents and Jan.
 6 cases following Parlatore’s departure.
-After Trump was indicted in June by special counsel Jack Smith in the documents case, , saying in a statement it was “a logical moment for us to step aside and let others carry the cases through to completion."
+After Trump was indicted in June by special counsel Jack Smith in the documents case, both men tendered their resignation, saying in a statement it was “a logical moment for us to step aside and let others carry the cases through to completion."

-In March, a federal judge ruled that former Trump lawyer Evan Corcoran’s claims of attorney-client privilege were before the grand jury in the classified documents investigation.
+In March, a federal judge ruled that former Trump lawyer Evan Corcoran’s claims of attorney-client privilege were not sufficient to prevent him from testifying before the grand jury in the classified documents investigation.
 He testified before the grand jury in April and resigned from his role as one of Trump’s attorneys in May.

 According to Trump lawyer Christina Bobb, Corcoran asked her to sign a statement to the Justice Department attesting that the former president’s legal team had conducted a “diligent search” of Mar-a-Lago, turned up only a few files and had promptly returned them.
 Bobb drafted her own line to accompany the statement that said that was true “to the best of my knowledge.”